Canadian Race Relations Foundation: Organization

 The Canadian Race Relations Foundation operates at arm's length from the government and is registered as a charitable organization.
 It is led by a board of directors and constitutes various staff members as well as volunteers.

 The foundation was partly founded by the National Association of Japanese Canadians (NAJC), who negotiated a contribution of $12 million on behalf of its community.
 The Government of Canada matched that contribution to create a $24 million endowment fund that would establish the CRRF.

 Employees/volunteers

 The Canadian Race Relations Foundation is administered by a board of directors consisting of a chair and up to eleven other directors appointed by the federal government.
 The selection process is coordinated by the Prime Minister's Office, based on recommendations by the Minister of Canadian Heritage.

-As the CRRF operates at arms length from the government, its employees are not part of the Federal Public Service.
+As the CRRF operates at arm's length from the government, its employees are not part of the Federal Public Service.
 The CRRF hires staff from time-to-time, but has a small staff and therefore few hirings.
 The Foundation also takes student placements and volunteers on a case-by-case basis.